|My Mother circa 1942|

 I love cocoa/chocolate rubs, and this one helps seal in the flavor of the salmon.
 We do a lot of grilling at our house, and this is perfect for Mother's Day.. or any day!
 If you don't have a grill, you can broil.
 If you do, give it 10 minutes tops!

-Here's a chocolate menu for you for Mother's Day: Cocoa Spiced Salmon with a green salad made with blueberries, cocoa nibs, blue cheese and spiced walnuts.
-I use a Strawberry vinaigrette.
+Here's a chocolate menu for you for Mother's Day: Cocoa Spiced Salmon with a green salad made with blueberries, cocoa nibs, blue cheese, and candied walnutswith a strawberry vinaigrette.
 You can also make a Flourless Chocolate Cake for dessert and maybe some Chocolate Dipped Strawberries.

 Mother's Day Cocoa Spiced Salmon